krishnakadiyala/NPAcourse/labs/Lab_07_Working_with_Dictionaries.md

 >>>
 ```

 This is common when you just want to check to see if the key has **any** value assigned to it.
 We haven't covered conditionals yet, but we would now be able to do `if os_ver:` and it would return `True` if there is any non null value assigned to it.
-This is what we alluded at the end of the Booleans Lab.
+This is what we alluded to at the end of the Booleans Lab.

 Using `get` is safe approach that allows you to check to see if there is a value assigned without knowing if the key exists (and without needing try/except error handling).